QuaSi-Software/Documentation/docs/quasi_description_energy_systems.md

 Energy systems:

 - Energy flows into an energy system are positive, energy flows out of an energy system are negative
-- Energy systems are single units like a heat pump, a buffer tank, a battery or a photovoltaik-plant while energy networks are interconnected energy systems
+- Energy systems are single units like a heat pump, a buffer tank, a battery or a photovoltaik-plant while system topologies are interconnected energy systems

 ## Heat pump (HP)
 ### General description of HP